Degree: Ed.D., Harvard University, (1988)

 Faculty Assistant: Kristin Foster

-Fernando M. Reimers focuses his research and teaching on innovative global education policies and programs that help students develop twenty first century skills.
-He is also interested in programs that support the development of global competency.
+Fernando M. Reimers focuses his research and teaching on innovative global education policies and programs that help students develop competencies necessary for civic participation and work in the twenty first century.
+He works also in the area of global citizenship education and in how to align education policies with the achievement of the Sustainable Development Goals.

 He teaches a graduate course that examines the core global education challenges and the role of policy analysis in addressing them, and a course that studies innovative education programs and the role of social entrepreneurs in generating and scaling up change.
 He also chairs an annual Think Tank that examines state of the art practices and programs to help students gain global competency.